ivanmarban/epub-cataloger/README.md

 An e-book cataloging web application written in Java.

 ## Introduction
-ePub Cataloger is an e-book cataloging web application written in Java that is based on [AppFuse stack] (http://appfuse.org/display/APF/Home).
+ePub Cataloger is an e-book cataloging web application written in Java that is based on [AppFuse stack][1].
 The main purpose of this project was to gain a general understanding of all frameworks used by AppFuse and playing around with gradle.

 Foundational frameworks used by AppFuse:
 - Bootstrap and jQuery